comphist/norma/README.md

     cmake <pathtosource>
     make

-There is a test suite included that can be run with `make test` (or `make check`, which reveals more detailed error messages), as well as some rudimentary documentation that is generated via `make doc` (requires Doxygen).
+There is a test suite included that can be run with `make test` (or `make check`, which reveals more detailed error messages), as well as API documentation that is generated via `make doc` (requires Doxygen).

 #### Configuration options (for CMake)